scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

    For classification models, the decision boundary, that separates the class expresses the complexity of the model.
-For instance, a linear model, that makes a decision based on a linear combination of features, is more complex than a non-linear one.
+For instance, a linear model, that makes a decision based on a linear combination of features, is more simple than a non-linear one.

 Supervised Learning: Classification of Handwritten Digits